 In determining future taxable income, assumptions are made to forecast operating income, the reversal of temporary timing differences and the implementation of tax planning strategies.
 Management uses significant judgment in the assumptions it uses to forecast future taxable income which are consistent with the forecasts used to manage the business.
-Realization of the deferred tax asset is dependent upon future earnings which there is uncertainty as to the timing.
+Realization of the deferred tax asset is dependent upon future earnings, with respect to which there is uncertainty as to the timing.

 In assessing the realizability of deferred tax assets, we evaluate both positive and negative evidence that may exist and consider whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 From inception through 2009, we maintained a full valuation allowance against our deferred tax assets as we were unable to determine that it was more likely than not that we would generate sufficient future taxable income to utilize them.
 In 2010, we determined that based on all available evidence, both positive and negative, and based on the weight of the available evidence, including our cumulative taxable income over the past three years and expected profitability in 2011 through 2013 that certain of our deferred tax assets were more likely than not realizable through future earnings.
 Accordingly, we reduced our valuation allowance by \$9.1 million and recorded a corresponding tax benefit of \$9.1 million.
-At December 31, 2011, we determined based on the weight of the available evidence, both positive and negative, it was more likely than not that \$8.2 million of its deferred tax asset will be realized and no additional valuation allowance was released.
+At December 31, 2011, we determined based on the weight of the available evidence, both positive and negative, it was more likely than not that \$8.2 million of our deferred tax asset will be realized and no additional valuation allowance was released.

-In 2012, we determined that based on all a vailable evidence, both positive and negative, and based on the weight of the available evidence, including our continued profitability and our forecasted earnings in 2013 through 2017 that certain of our deferred tax assets were more likely than not realizable through future earnings.
+In 2012, we determined that based on all available evidence, both positive and negative, and based on the weight of the available evidence, including our continued profitability and our forecasted earnings in 2013 through 2017 that certain of our deferred tax assets were more likely than not realizable through future earnings.
 Accordingly, we increased our deferred tax asset to \$8.8 million by recording a \$0.7 million reduction of our deferred tax asset valuation allowance and recorded a corresponding tax benefit of \$0.7 million.
-In 2013, we determined that based on all available evidence, both positive and negative, and based on the weight of the available evidence, including the our recent operating loss in 2013 and a projected cumulative loss through 2014, it was more likely than not that any of our deferred tax assets will be realized therefore, we recorded a full valuation allowance.
-We recorded income tax expense of \$8.9 million at December 31, 2013.
+In 2013, we had an operating loss and a projected cumulative loss through 2014 thus it was more likely than not that any of our deferred tax assets would be realized therefore, we recorded a full valuation allowance and income tax expense of \$8.9 million.
+In 2014, we incurred an operating loss and have a cumulative loss therefore it is more likely than not that none of our deferred tax assets will be realized and therefore, we maintained a full valuation allowance against our deferred tax assets.

-Our effective income tax rate was an expense of 171% and a benefit of 37% in 2013 and 2012, respectively.
+Our effective income tax rate was an expense of 0% and 171%, respectively, in 2014 and 2013.
 The year over year change in our effective tax rate was primarily due to the recognition of a full valuation allowance on our deferred tax asset in 2013.